Snowfork/apps/packages/app-polkadot-ethereum-bridge/README.md

 yarn run start
 ```

+Once started the application is available at `http://127.0.0.1:3000/#/app-polkadot-ethereum-bridge`

 ### Connect chains

 Once substrate-ui has started, point the browser to substrate's local http endpoint using the user interface.